-MUS-L 410 Administrative and Professional Issues in Music Therapy (3 cr.)
-Study of government and professional guidelines that influence music therapy services and documentation practices.
-Includes administrative skills such as proposal writing, public relations, budgeting, staff relationships, interviewing, program development, and professional ethics.
+MUS-L 410 Administrative and Professional Issues in Music Therapy (2 cr.)
+P: L340 or L420.
+Study of government and professional guidelines that influence music therapy services and documentation practice.
+Includes development of administrative skills such as proposal writing, public relations, budgeting, staff relationships, interviewing, program development, conflict resolution and professional standards and ethics.
+Emphasis is placed on government relations and issues of advocacy.